qthien202/auto_update/README.md

 ## Customization

-The alert can be customized by changing the `DialogTheme` on the `MaterialApp`, or by overriding methods in the `UpgradeAlert` class.
+The alert can be customized by changing the `DialogTheme` on the `MaterialApp`, or by overriding methods in the `AutoUpdateAlert` class.
 See these examples for more details:

 - [example/lib/main-alert-theme.dart](example/lib/main-alert-theme.dart)
 - [example/lib/main-custom-alert.dart](example/lib/main-custom-alert.dart)